LLaRA: Large Language-Recommendation Assistant: Experiments and Results

-(d) LLaRA consistently generates valid answers, achieving a high validity ratio of over 95\% on both the MovieLens and Steam datasets.
-This high validity ratio underscores the model's reliability and its ability to follow instructions when generating recommendations.
-It's worth noting that all generative methods that incorporate LLMs could generate invalid answers.
-For instance, Llama2, which serves as the backbone LLM of LLaRA, only achieves valid ratios of 0.4421 and 0.1661 on the MovieLens and Steam datasets, respectively.
-However, LLaRA significantly improves the valid ratios, which can be attributed to the fact that LLaRA has been instruction-tuned on the sequential recommendation task.
+(d) LLaRA achieves a high validity ratio of over 95\% on all datasets, illustrating the model's instruction-following abilities when generating recommendations.
+It's worth noting that all generative methods that incorporate LLMs might generate invalid answers.
+For instance, Llama2, which serves as the backbone LLM of LLaRA, only achieves valid ratios of 0.4421, 0.1653, and 0.3443 on the MovieLens, Steam, and LastFM datasets, respectively.
+Remarkably, LLaRA's significant improvement in valid ratios can be attributed to the fact that LLaRA has been instruction-tuned on the sequential recommendation task.